ratioglobus/learn-to-study/cv.md

 6. QA Engeneering skills
 7. VSCode, Sublime, Brackets
 ## Code examples
+Implement the encrypt() function that takes the original message as input and returns the encrypted one, where every two consecutive characters would be swapped.
 ```
 const encrypt  = (str) => {
   let result = '';